Clathrate hydrate: Empty clathrate hydrates

 The thermodynamics of metastable empty sI clathrate hydrates have been probed over broad temperature and pressure ranges, 100 K ≤ T ≤ 220 K and 100 kPa ≤ p ≤ 500 MPa, by Cruz et al. using large-scale simulations and compared with experimental data at 100 kPa.
 The whole p–V–T surface obtained was fitted by the universal form of the Parsafar and Mason equation of state with an accuracy of 99.7–99.9%.
 Framework deformation caused by applied temperature followed a parabolic law, and there is a critical temperature above which the isobaric thermal expansion becomes negative, ranging from 194.7 K at 100 kPa to 166.2 K at 500 MPa.
 Response to the applied (p, T) field was analyzed in terms of angle and distance descriptors of a classical tetrahedral structure and observed to occur essentially by means of angular alteration for (p, T) > (200 MPa, 200 K).
 The length of the hydrogen bonds responsible for framework integrity was insensitive to the thermodynamic conditions and its average value is r(̅O H) = 0.25 nm.

+Guest molecule mobility at the boundary between coexisting hydrate structures has also been found to be unusually fast.
+In high-pressure methane hydrate samples containing a metastable mixture of structure I and structure II domains, quasielastic neutron scattering measurements showed methane diffusing at the structural interface several orders of magnitude faster than the well-established cage-to-cage hopping mechanism within a single clathrate structure, a mobility comparable to or exceeding that of methane in the pure supercritical fluid at the same conditions.